SailonGroup/harvest_apps/requirements/centos_azure.md

 PS C:\> Add-AzureCertificate -CertToDeploy "C:\...\...\...\myCert.cer" -ServiceName $myService
 ```

 Now the following is really important.
 First, think of the Linux admin username that you will use (no spaces or fancy characters).
-I am using "dbusuttil" in my case.
+We am using "dbusuttil" in my case.
 Note how the "Path" is set with the username in place. *Very important*.
 You will also need the Fingerprint we retrieved earlier.

 ```powershell
 PS C:\> $SSHKey = New-AzureSSHKey -PublicKey -Fingerprint 1A11111A1111AAA1A1111AA11AA111111A11A1A1 -Path "/home/dbusuttil/.ssh/authorized_keys"